Ivan the Terrible (Treblinka guard): Identity

-Gilbert S. Merritt Jr., judge of the United States Court of Appeals for the Sixth Circuit, said of the OSI's handling of the Demjanjuk case: "Today we know that they — the OSI, the prosecution in the case and the State Department — lied through their teeth.
+Gilbert S. Merritt Jr., judge of the United States Court of Appeals for the Sixth Circuit, said of the OSI's handling of the Demjanjuk case: "Today we know that they – the OSI, the prosecution in the case and the State Department – lied through their teeth.
 Even then they knew without a doubt that Demjanjuk was not Ivan the Terrible, but they hid the information from us.
 I am sorry that I did not have the information at the time.
 If I did, we would never have ruled in favor of his extradition to Israel."
-Merritt claimed that what happened in his courtroom was "nothing short of a witch hunt.
+Merritt said that what happened in his courtroom was "nothing short of a witch hunt.
 In retrospect, it reminds me of the witch trials in Salem, Massachusetts 300 years ago.
 The prosecution, counseled by the OSI, presented documents and witnesses whose testimony was based on emotions and hysteria, but not hard evidence.
 To my regret, we believed them.
 This instance is a prime example of how justice can be distorted."

-John Demjanjuk was later extradited to Germany on charges that he was another guard by the name of Ivan Demjanjuk, who served at the Sobibor extermination camp.
+Demjanjuk was later extradited to Germany on charges that he was another guard by the name of Ivan Demjanjuk, who served at the Sobibor extermination camp.
 During the trial, the problem of identity again became a key issue.
-Demjanjuk claimed he was not the Ivan Demjanjuk alleged to be a guard at Sobibor, and that the Trawniki identification card supplied by the OSI to Germany, and on which the prosecution based its case, was a Soviet KGB forgery.
-On 12 May 2011, Demjanjuk was convicted pending appeal by a German criminal court of being a guard at Sobibor extermination camp.
+Demjanjuk claimed he was not the Ivan Demjanjuk alleged to have been a guard at Sobibor, and that the Trawniki identification card supplied by the OSI to Germany, and on which the prosecution based its case, was a Soviet KGB forgery.
+On 12 May 2011, Demjanjuk was convicted pending appeal by a German criminal court of having been a guard at Sobibor extermination camp.
 Demjanjuk's appeal had not yet been heard by the German Appellate Court when he died in March 2012.
-As a consequence, the German Munich District Court declared him "presumed innocent".
+Consequently, the German Munich District Court declared him "presumed innocent".
 The court also confirmed that Demjanjuk's previous interim conviction was invalidated, and that Demjanjuk was cleared of any criminal record.

-Ivan Marchenko is not on the Most Wanted Nazis list.
-Marchenko, if he is still alive and were to be caught, would be 110 years old as of 2021, and therefore it is unlikely that he would be brought to trial.
-The Netflix documentary The Devil Next Door shows documents that indicate the birthdate of Ivan Marchenko to be 2 March 1911.
-Furthermore, the Netflix documentary shows documents where Demjanjuk listed his mother's maiden name as Marchenko.